Skip to main content

 That's a substantially longer block list than the field average.

 Most sweeps operators we cover block 4-6 states, typically WA, ID, MI, NV, plus one or two others.
 Megabonanza is either being conservative or its compliance counsel is reading state law tighter than peers.
 Either way, the practical effect is that roughly 35% of the US population is locked out before they even hit the signup page.
-From personal experience tracking these block lists across the 31 sweeps brands we cover, this list will probably contract over time as the operator gets more comfortable with the state-level legal posture, but check the current Terms of Service the day you sign up.
+Across the block lists of the 31 sweeps brands we cover, this list will probably contract over time as the operator gets more comfortable with the state-level legal posture, but check the current Terms of Service the day you sign up.

 These lists shift.